rubymonsters/ruby-for-beginners/00_preface.md

 Notes:

 * Mention comments
+* Mention omitting curly braces for hashes on method calls
 * Mention arguments vs parameters
 * Mention that calling methods is also referred as "sending messages", and `send`
 * Mention splat operator for assignment and arguments